efornara/frt/doc/Environment.md

 In most cases, you shouldn't need to set environment variables to use FRT.

+## `FRT_X11_UNDECORATED`

+Ask the window manager not to decorate the window, and force its position to be at 0,0.

+Work around the lack of fullscreen support in the X11 module.
+Intended to be used together with --resolution (or -r for Godot 2).

 ## `FRT_KEYBOARD_ID` and `FRT_MOUSE_ID`

 If FRT fails to select the correct device for your keyboard and/or your mouse,